Weston content protection

 destroy()

-Unbind from the content protection interface
+unbind from the content protection interface

 Informs the server that the client will not be using this protocol object anymore.
 This does not affect any other objects, protected_surface objects included.